DLfrontiere/MultiAgents/README.md

  if the feedback is negative the answer,the context and feedback is passed to the corrector.

 - the corrector fix the asnwer using the feedback,the answer and the context.
-- the refiner adjust the answer to be a chatbot-like answer.
+- the refiner adjust the answer as a chatbot-like answer.

 ## Installation
 ```bash